 Scam artists are getting more and more sophisticated as time passes, so it takes a keen eye to know how to pick a quality sports handicapper on Instagram and how to avoid the many, many scamdicappers.

 Here, we present the best and worst techniques for determining which sports handicappers deserve to be trusted with your bankroll.

 Best Practice #1: Choose a Transparent Handicapper

 This one is simple.
 If you can’t find a comprehensive public record of a sports handicapper’s wins and losses, don’t give them your money.
 Legitimate handicappers will be more than happy to promote their overall record, not just their successes.
 If a handicapper doesn’t make this information readily available, they’re hiding something, and if they’re hiding something, chances are they’re a scamdicapper.

 We touch on the importance of honesty and transparency in greater detail in our fantasy vs. reality article, where we illustrate how legitimate handicappers promote themselves by touting their hard work, research, and overall performance, while scamdicappers use some combination of bombast, lies, and bluster.

 Bad Practice #1: Get Sucked in by Displays of Wealth and Status

 Unfortunately, more sports bettors fall prey to this trap than you might imagine.
 After all, photos of someone on a bright red Ferrari holding stacks of cash are a lot sexier than a block of text claiming a 55% winning percentage.

-Setting aside the possibility that the Ferrari is borrowed, someone’s wealth isn’t a measure of their sports-betting acuity.
-The two things are entirely separate, and a flashy lifestyle isn’t indicative of anything except a desire for attention.
+Someone’s wealth isn’t a measure of their sports-betting acuity.
+A flashy lifestyle isn’t indicative of anything except a desire for attention.